Voted Best Of Delaware Twice By His Peers

 Determining Who Is Liable For Your Injuries

 One of the most important aspects of a Delaware personal injury lawsuit is determining who is at fault, or liable.
 Depending on the type of accident there can be one liable party or multiple liable parties.
 Common liable parties can include your insurance carrier, the drivers insurance carrier (if you were a passenger) the other drivers' insurance carrier, third parties such as contractors, municipalities, business entities and your employer.
-At The Freibott Law Firm we leave no stone unturned when establishing who needs to be held accountable for your injuries, missed work time and pain and suffering.
+The Delaware workers' compensation lawyers at The Freibott Law Firm will leave no stone unturned when establishing who needs to be held accountable for your injuries, missed work time and pain and suffering.

 In an effort to determine the full amount of your claim we work with expert witnesses, eye witnesses and will recreate the accident scene if necessary to get you the fair and just compensation amount for your injuries.